jupyter-book/jupyter-book/content/guide/06_faq.md

 * `_sass` - the SASS defines the styling of the site.
 You should also just grab the latest version unless you know what you're doing.
 * `_includes` and `_layouts`.
 These are template files, and should be auto-updated.
+* `Gemfile` which lists the Ruby dependencies for the site.

 ## Why isn't my math showing up properly?